-A: Child support laws allow you to have immediate wage withholding included in your child support order.
-Wage withholding, as with other payroll deductions like for insurance or taxes, are automatically subtracted from the paying parent's wages by his or her employer and paid directly to you or your state's child support registry.
-Wage withholding will be included in your support order unless you and your child's other parent agree otherwise or there is good cause for an exception.
+A: Child support laws allow you to have immediate wage withholding included in your child maintenance order.
+Wage withholding, as with other payroll deductions like for insurance or taxes, are automatically subtracted from the paying parent’s wages by his or her employer and paid directly to you or your state’s child support registry.
+Wage withholding will be included in your support order unless you and your child’s other parent agree otherwise or there is good cause for an exception.
 If wage withholding is not possible or insufficient, an experienced family law attorney or the child support enforcement office in your state will have other means available to enforce the support order.

 Q: My ex-spouse says he is going to use the laws of the state he has moved to since our divorce to reduce his support obligation.
 Can he do that?

-A: Under the terms of the Uniform Interstate Family Support Act (UIFSA), a person paying child support cannot move to a different state to get a better support order.
+A: Under the terms of the Uniform Interstate Family Support Act (UIFSA), a person paying child maintenance cannot move to a different state to get a better support order.
 This federal law provides continuing exclusive jurisdiction to the court that issued the original divorce decree or support order.
 This means that so long as the child, the parent receiving the support or the parent paying the support live in the state where the original support order was made, that original court continues to have jurisdiction over any modifications, enforcement actions or other issues arising from the support order.
 Thus, a parent cannot shop around for a better support order by moving out of state.
 Every state has adopted the UIFSA.

 Q: I pay child support and was recently laid off from my job.
 Can I stop paying my child support until I get another job?

-A: No. Courts will not allow you to decide by yourself what amount of child support you should pay, and you will be held responsible for any past due amounts that accrue through non-payment in addition to any interest and fines.
+A: No. Courts will not allow you to decide by yourself what amount of child maintenance you should pay, and you will be held responsible for any past due amounts that accrue through non-payment in addition to any interest and fines.
 If you are having difficulty meeting your child support obligation, you should contact an experienced family law lawyer to learn how you may obtain a modification to the current order.